playbanq/WebWalletAPI/README.md

 #### Types of Tokens

    - **Access Tokens**
      Access tokens are credentials used to access protected resources.
 They enable a third-party application to obtain limited access to a particular set of resources and operations, either on behalf of a resource owner or on its own behalf.
-Access tokens can be obtained by making calls to the appropriate API endpoint according to the IETF's RFC 6749 Oauth 2.0 specification.
+Access tokens can be obtained by making calls to the appropriate API endpoint according to the IETF's RFC 6749 OAuth 2.0 specification.
    - **Refresh Tokens**
      Refresh tokens are credentials used to obtain access tokens.
 They enable a third-party application to obtain a new access token when the current access token expires or becomes invalid.
 A refresh token will be issued along with every access token that is issued for a third-party application and it will remain valid until a new refresh token is requested.
    - **Transaction Tokens**